KRBYdesign/PortableTimeClock/README.md

 ### The Router

 You can use a router without an internet connection.
 All you have to do is turn it on, and it'll broadcast a local network that devices can use to communicate.
-Login to the router, setup your network's name and password, then connect your client devices to the routers new network.
+Login to the router, set up your network's name and password, then connect your client devices to the routers new network.

 The login information can usually be found on the back or bottom of the device.